rackerlabs/docs-cloud-backup/rst/devguide/cloud-backup-v1/_build/html/_sources/overview.txt

 -  Use AES-256 encryption with a private encryption key known only to you.

+-  Restore individual files and folders from a particular date.

 -  Save space with incremental backups that save only the changed portions of files.

 -  Create unlimited backups.

-Choose your `backup endpoint`_ based on the location of the server that you want to use for backup or for restore.
-For a list of endpoints, see `Section 2.3, “Service access endpoints” <Service_Access_Endpoints-d1e753.html>`__.
+Choose your the endpoint for your backup based on the location of the server that you want to use for backup or for restore.
+For a list of endpoints, see :ref:`Service access endpoints <cbu-dgv1-service>`.

 ..  note::
     Rackspace Cloud Backup does not take snapshots of your server.
 Read more about `how Rackspace Cloud Backup differs`_ from snapshots.

-.. _backup endpoint:
 .. _how Rackspace Cloud Backup differs: http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-vs-cloud-server-image-backups

 .. _cbu-dgv1-overview-intended: